jmcgarr/build-deploy-netflixoss/presentation.md

 ---
 ![](images/netflix-ui-dd-spanish.jpg)

+^ Netflix is global internet TV service available in over 190 countries localized to over 20 languages

 ---
 ![](images/netflix-dvd.jpg)

 ---
-Netflix streaming service started in 2008
+Netflix streaming service started in 2007

 ---
-Oracle outage
+started with a datacenter

+^
+we weren't good at building datacenters

 ---
 Migrate to the cloud